dalinicus/homeassistant-acinfinity/README.md

 ## Compatabiliy

-This integration is compatable with the following UIS Controllers
+This integration is compatible with the following UIS Controllers

 - Controller 69
 - Controller 69 Pro
 - Controller 69 Pro+

-As this integration has a cloud dependency on the UIS REST Api, it is currently not compatable with bluetooth only such as Controller 67
+As this integration has a cloud dependency on the UIS REST Api, it is currently not compatible with bluetooth only such as Controller 67

 ## Installation